How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 What vaccines help protect the liver?

-Vaccinations for Hepatitis A and B can protect your liver from viral infections.
-Practicing good hygiene and avoiding contaminated food and water also help prevent hepatitis.
+Vaccinations against hepatitis A and B can protect your liver from viral infections.
+Maintaining good sanitation and avoiding contaminated food and water can also help prevent hepatitis.

 Share on